-There are many different beliefs of what the 'best' way of teaching a child to read is, and on-going debates persist as to whether the use of the whole-word approach or phonetics is more effective.
+There are many different beliefs as to what the 'best' way of teaching a child to read is, and on-going debates persist as to whether the use of the whole-word approach or phonetics is more effective.
 Our suggestion is to use the whole-word approach to ease into phonics!

 eReadingPro utilizes the whole-word approach, as research has shown that over 80% of the population identify themselves as visual learners.
 Small children are also predominantly visual learners and can therefore learn to read more effectively using the whole-word approach.
 Scientific studies have also shown that children with learning difficulties such as Dyslexia, Autism or Down syndrome are also visual learners, and therefore also read words as pictures.
 In learning to read via the whole-word approach, readers begin to understand that a word represents a 'thing'.